sergeimolinari/IDOS-PPP/README.md

 - KEEP ON PRODUCING GRAPHS / PLOTS (possibly for a presentation)

+- Add tests for correlation plots and GROWTH + PRESENTATION.

 - Here are some cool visualization ideas using matplotlib and seaborn to effectively present your data: